Nmullen25/Nmullen25/README.md

 - 👋 Hi, I’m Nick Mullen
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning how to use Github properly, Python, HTML, CSS and Javascript
-- 💞️ I’m looking to collaborate on ...
+Building applications and creative sites
+- 🌱 I’m currently searching for a career in the Full Stack Web Development Field
-- 📫 How to reach me ...
+- 📫 How to reach me ... nick.mullen91@gmail.com

 <!---
 Nmullen25/Nmullen25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.